Mahanadi River Delta

 The area of the drainage basin is 141,464 km2.
-The interior coastal plain has a relatively low elevation.
+The interior coastal plain has relatively low elevation.
 The average elevation of the drainage basin is 426 m, with a maximum of 877 m and a minimum of 193 m.

 Population density

-The upper part of the delta plain is heavily populated.
-The population density exceeds 36 people per square kilometre, although moving toward the coast the population density falls.
+The upper part of the delta plain is heavily populated, with the population density exceeding 36 people per square kilometre.
+The population density falls moving toward the coast.

 The climate in the area is primarily sub-tropical.
 Rainfall comes predominantly from the summer monsoon (June through September).
 The average annual rainfall in the basin is 1,463 mm.
 Rainfall is extremely low during the rest of the year, rarely exceeding 30 mm per month.